-First published October 2018 ISBN: 978-0-6483444-0-7
+First published November 2018 Second printing with minor updates, June 2019 ISBN: 978-0-6483444-0-7

-Free pdf version or order hard copies: www.abmission.org/voice
+Free pdf version, Leader's Guide or to order hard copies: www.abmission.org/voice

 ABM is a non-profit organisation.

 This Study has been made possible by donors who support ABM's Reconciliation work.
 We especially acknowledge the generous support of the Society of the Sacred Mission (SSM) who have subsidised its printing and distribution.